insector-ab/mozy/README.md

 ### 0.2.1
 * Factory test fixes.
-* Default identity in _getDefaults
+* Default identity in _getDefaults.
-* toJSON method for model
+* toJSON method for model.

 ### 0.2.0
 * Switched indentation from 4 spaces to 2.